Invariant measures on products and on the space of linear orders: Introduction

 \subsection{Acknowledgments}

 We would like to thank Itaï Ben Yaacov and David Evans for helping us eliminate imaginaries in some examples and Lionel Nguyen Van Thé and Andy Zucker for useful discussions.
+We are also grateful to the anonymous referees for a detailed reading of the paper and many helpful suggestions.

 Research was partially supported by the ANR project AGRUME (ANR-17-CE40-0026) and the \emph{Investissements d'Avenir} program of Université de Lyon (ANR-16-IDEX-0005).